ginstrom/paladin-novel/manuscript/chapter-13.md

 "Captain Voss," he called out.
 "You came here hunting a legend.
 I hope you're prepared for what you find."

 Gond drew his sword.
 Divine light exploded outward from it like a physical force, washing over the settlement in a wave of golden radiance.
 Where it touched the defenders, it left them stronger, faster, more resilient.
-Where it reached the slavers, it did something else entirely—it showed them exactly what they were facing.
+Where it reached the slavers, it did something else entirely—the light seared their eyes like staring into the sun, made their skin crawl with an electric tingling that spoke of judgment and retribution.
+Several horses reared, their riders struggling to control mounts that suddenly wanted nothing more than to flee from the terrible purity bearing down on them.

 For a moment, the battlefield was silent except for the sound of horses shifting nervously and men muttering prayers.
+The slavers drew back even as they leaned forward, hands reaching out then pulling away, their faces caught between wonder and terror.
 Then Voss raised his crossbow, his face twisted with sudden fear and fury.

 "Kill them all!" he screamed.